donothirehectoraguirre/donothirehectoraguirre.github.io/index.md

 He will not take no for an answer.
 He will bully you and gaslight until you either give up or fire him.

+## RELATED BUSINESSES

+Jose Rodriguez may try to hire Hector and bring him to your home.
+Do not hire Jose either.
+Jose will present himself as a general contractor and arrive to your home in a van with a license number for [G G Construction](https://cslb.ca.gov/OnlineServices/CheckLicenseII/LicenseDetail.aspx?LicNum=849731).
+He is NOT LICENSED and is NOT A GENERAL contractor.
+G G Construction reports to have no employees.
+Only hire licensed professionals.

+Disclaimer: I have no knowledge if G G Construction allows Jose has any part in this misrepresentation.